ofasgard/lcdbins/README.md

 # lcdbins

 An **lcdbin** is a lowest-common denominator binary; a platform-agnostic oneliner that should work on almost any UNIX environment.
+The liners documented here should work on any UNIX environment, except where otherwise specified.
+Some liners may not work on environments that are missing standard utilities such as bc.

+Greetz to moogz for assistance and contributions.

 ## Universal Oneliners